Digital Collections

 Biography Files

 Just because there may not be a book written about them doesn’t mean they weren’t in the newspaper!
 OPL has several file cabinets of clippings on local business persons, authors, artists and other well-known Omahans.
-We have a 2 volume set of black 3-ring notebooks at the 3rd-floor desk that indexes our files.
+These can be found in the Genealogy & Local History Room

 Douglas County Birth & Death Registers